Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Zip or Wire Tie

-Step by Step Guide to Cleaning Air Conditioning Coils
+How to Clean Air Conditioning Coils

-IMPORTANT NOTE: Pulling the disconnect cuts the power to the unit, NOT to the disconnect.
+- IMPORTANT NOTE: Pulling the disconnect cuts the power to the unit, NOT to the disconnect.
 Electricity is still being supplied to the disconnect itself.
 Only the breaker at the panel can cut the power to the disconnect itself.

 DO NOT SKIP THIS STEP!
 Our safety is most important when working on any electrically powered appliance.

-- With the power off, remove the top of the condenser.
+With the power off, remove the top of the condenser.
 Remove the bolts that are attaching the lid to the rest of the condenser but not the bolts that hold the fan to the lid.
 Leave the fan attached as shown in the pictures.
 You can use your hex driver or drill to remove these bolts which are usually 1/4", 3/8" or 1/2".